What is the Definition of a Commercial Vehicle

 When is a Box Truck defined as a Commercial Vehicle

 Any unit over 10,001 GVW and hauling freight for hire is defined as a commercial motor vehicle by FMCSA.
-Your insurance broker will also rate your operations as a commercial vehicle trucking for hire risk.

 Box Truck over 10,001 GVW is defined as a commercial motor vehicle.